Skip to main content

 How does the RPE work?

-The RPE scale consists of numbers from 1 to 10, where 1 represents minimum effort and 10 represents maximum effort.
+The RPE scale runs from 0 to 10, where 0 represents complete rest and 10 represents maximum effort.
 In practice, this means that the person doing the workout assesses subjectively how difficult they find the workout to be.
 The RPE value is a subjective assessment, so it is useful for the person doing the workout to learn how to assess the effort correctly.

 How to use the RPE in training?